altimmons/LangNotes/Linux/ShellNotes.md

 4.  $ mkdir !$:r

-The third command will create a directory called ‘jubby’.
+The third command will create a directory called 'jubby'.

 Word modifiers can be stacked as well.
-In the next example, we’ll download a file to /tmp, and then create a directory for the contents of that tar file in /usr/local/src.
+In the next example, we'll download a file to /tmp, and then create a directory for the contents of that tar file in /usr/local/src.

 [View Raw Code](http://samrowe.com/wordpress/advancing-in-the-bash-shell/#)[?](http://www.oriontransfer.co.nz/software/jquery-syntax)